Frequently Asked Questions

 - Dental and vision (for members 20 years and younger)

-For a complete list of covered behavioral health services, check out this chart.
+For a complete list of covered health services, you can review your Member Handbook.

 Do all members receive the same services?

 No. Members have access to a variety of services to help them on their recovery journey.
 The services they receive depend on the results of their behavioral health evaluation.
 These are some of the categories.

 General Mental Health/Substance Abuse Treatment focuses on behavioral health and prevention for adults, children and youth.
 A general mental health diagnosis means that the person’s mental illness isn’t so severe that it stops a person from functioning in their daily life.

 Serious Mental Illness Adults with an SMI determination receive whole-person integrated health care, for physical and behavioral health needs.
 An SMI determination means that an individual’s illness is disabling and requires more intense behavioral health services.